Workforce Innovation and Opportunity Act Overview

 ONE-STOP SYSTEM PARTNERS

-The Workforce Investment Act identifies several required One-Stop System Partners and allows for additional partners designated locally.
+The Workforce Innovation and Opportunity Act identifies several required One-Stop System Partners and allows for additional partners designated locally.
 The required partners are:

-- Adult, Dislocated Worker, and Youth Programs (WIA Title I)
+- Adult, Dislocated Worker, and Youth Programs (WIOA Title I)

 - Job Corps